 1 Introduction

 This contribution provides the text proposal on the update of TR 38.769.
+The new changes are marked by “Rapp_POST127bis”.

 2 Text Proposal for TR 38.769 V1.0.0 (2024-09)

 Start of Change

 Introduction

 In recent years, IoT has attracted much attention in the wireless communication world.
 More 'things' are expected to be interconnected for improving productivity efficiency and increasing comforts of life.
 Further reduction of size, complexity, and power consumption of IoT devices can enable the deployment of tens or even hundreds of billions of IoT devices for various applications and provide added value across the entire value chain.
 It is impossible to power all the IoT devices by battery that needs to be replaced or recharged manually, which leads to high maintenance cost, serious environmental issues, and even safety hazards for some use cases, for example, wireless sensors in electrical power, and petroleum industries.